uranian throne

 The ego-track of Neville Yeadon:

-Today, anyhow, I can rest and mooch.
+Today, however, I can rest and mooch.
 Sunnoad Brem Tormalla is in a military conference with some omzyrs.
 He understands that I know less than nothing about that side of it.
 Thus left free, I might go and look in the palace library, which is reputed to have a unique collection of galaggastom vumana - historic handwritten journals, composed in a kind of rhythmic style half way between prose and poetry.
-I've come across a few of these unprinted, irreplaceable books in my wanderings across Syoom, and I've learned to admire and value them, while finding them hard to classify.
-You can consider them as prose, yet their themes act like drawstrings to compress their style into something as punchily figurative as poetry.
+I've come across a few of these unprinted, irreplaceable books in my wanderings across Syoom.
+I've learned to admire and value them while finding them hard to classify.
+You can consider them as prose, yet their themes act like drawstrings to compress their style so that it gets as punchily figurative as poetry.
+Powerful stuff, and I've been inclined for some time to try my hand at a galaggastom vuman myself.
+Up till now I haven't had time, but today might be the day to start it.
+I could get ideas for technique from others' examples...

-All of a sudden I see, on a lush green lawn, a bizarre animal that is dragging itself along by its forearms.
-It is about the size of a walrus, but with a larger head and a more definite neck.
-Its eyes are so compellingly brilliant, that I am wary of looking into them, so instead I stare down at the curve of its thin-lipped mouth; then I look away, or try to.
-This seems like a good occasion on which to practise the blinkered outlook necessary at times to avoid overwhelm on this world.
-Yet as the thing wriggles along I can't help but stare intelligently enough to know what it must be: the "park oracle", the flac-flac undis, one of the sui generis Uranian creatures which great cities like to collect, and of which quite a few are said to be mind-readers.
-I wish I had not come here.
+All of a sudden I see, on a lush green lawn, an animal about the size of a walrus that is dragging itself along by its forearms.
+Its eyes are so compellingly brilliant, that I am wary of looking into them.
+I stare down, instead, at the curve of its thin-lipped mouth.
+That's not good either.
+This seems like a good occasion on which to practise the blinkered outlook necessary when threatened by overwhelm on this world, yet as the thing wriggles along I can't help but know what it must be: the "park oracle", the flac-flac undis, a creature without species.

 "You haven't," it croaks at me.